tiz314/tiz314.github.io/about.md

 permalink: /about
 ---

 CTF player@[K!nd4SUS](https://k1nd4sus.it/).
-Currently, a CyberSec student@PoliTo, exploring Embedded Security in my spare time.
+Currently, a CyberSec student@PoliTo, exploring Embedded Systems security in my spare time.

 Participated in [CyberChallenge.IT](https://cyberchallenge.it/) (2021 & 2024) and [OliCyber.IT](https://olicyber.it/) (2022) national competitions.